-I would like to tell you a story.
+I would like to tell you a story about the power of ONE!
 I have been inspired to share this story with you because of my work on Accessibility.
 I have been thinking deeply about a few things that I have been working on, things that have been keeping me up at night.
 These are ideas, thoughts that want to come to life.
 In that thought process, this story kept leaping at me in the distance, as if to say,

 ‘Hey, remember me?
 You need to apply what you have learned from this story.”